 Ground shipping uses vans, trucks, or cars to move orders from the fulfillment center to the customer’s doorstep.
 You may use your delivery vehicles or rely on an external shipping carrier, depending on your logistics approach.
-Ground shipping is easily the cheapest delivery model, and you can offer free two-day delivery without deepening your bottom line.
+Ground shipping is easily the cheapest delivery model, and you can offer free two-day delivery without hurting your bottom line.

 It’s a harsh reality for many businesses that ground shipping isn’t suitable for delivering orders to remote areas far from fulfillment hubs.
 If you don’t have fulfillment centers spread across many regions, offering 2-day delivery via ground shipping can be next to impossible.

 How 2-Day Shipping Grows eCommerce Businesses

 A report from EtailInsights revealed that there are 2.1 million online retailers in the United States alone, and this number is expected to grow in the coming years.
 If anything, this stat tells you that eCommerce businesses have become just as competitive as brick-and-mortar retail, if not more.
 You’ll need to stay on top of your game to thrive in the space as a business owner.
 Here are a few ways two-day shipping can boost your eCommerce business: